-- Take care that your fingers and the strap do not cover any of the areas indicated in the illustration. - To keep the camera from falling, be sure to keep the strap around your neck, wrapped around your wrist, or hanging from your shoulder. - · Never swing the camera around by its strap. - The supplied strap is intended for use with this camera only.
+- Take care that your fingers and the strap do not cover any of the areas indicated in the illustration. - To protect against accidentally dropping the camera, attach the wrist strap and make sure it is around your fingers or wrist while you are operating the camera. - Never swing the camera around by its strap. - The supplied strap is intended for use with this camera only.
 Never use it for any other purpose. - Shooting an image while the camera's "Auto Rotate" setting is "On" will cause the playback image to be rotated automatically to the orientation the camera was in when the image was recorded (page 174).